 Honduras, Australia draw 0-0 in 1st leg of World Cup playoff

-SAN PEDRO SULA, Honduras (AP) Honduras held Asian Cup champion Australia to a 0-0 draw in the first leg of their intercontinental World Cup playoff, leaving a spot at Russia still very much at stake for both teams in next week’s return leg at Sydney’s Olympic stadium.
+SAN PEDRO SULA, Honduras (AP) Honduras held Asian Cup champion Australia to a 0-0 draw in the first leg of their intercontinental World Cup playoff, leaving a spot at Russia still very much at stake for both teams in next week’s return leg in Sydney.

-The Australians dominated the match and created the better scoring opportunities but Honduras defended resiliently at home and neither side was able to break the stalemate in a tense opening leg at the Estadio Olimpico Metropolitano on Friday.
+The Australians dominated the match and created the better scoring opportunities but Honduras defended stubbornly at home and neither side was able to break the stalemate in a tense but scrappy opening leg at the Estadio Olimpico Metropolitano on Friday.

-Australian striker Tomi Juric missed two clear-cut chances to score – one in each half – and the Socceroos were left confused after Italian referee Daniele Orsato initially seemed to award them a penalty only to apparently change his mind after consulting with an assistant.
+Australian striker Tomi Juric missed two clear-cut chances to score – one in each half – and the Socceroos were left confused after Italian referee Daniele Orsato initially awarded them a penalty only to change his mind after consulting with an assistant.

 Despite the missed opportunities, Australia head coach Ange Postecoglou said he was thrilled with his team’s overall performance and confident of winning the return leg on home soil.